tarna66/HomeLibrary/README.md

-Study exercise "Home library"
+STUDY EXERCISE "HOME LIBRARY"

-HOW TO USE.
+HOW TO USE:
 You need to have npm and MongoDb (locally) installed.
 You need to add .env file to server folder
 In a .env -file should include